urvi00/odin-recipes/README.md

 # odin-recipes
-Website with a collection of recipes.
+Website with a collection of recipes, made using only HTML.